RoboJackets/software-training-old/projects/week_7/Instructions.md

 You should be able to run `colcon build` as you normally do without error.

-### 3.4 Setting up interface
+### 3.4 Setting up client interfaces

-The next thing we need to do in your ControllerTestClient code is to create an action client that uses the Nav2 FollowPath action type.
+The next thing we need to do in your ControllerTestClient code is to create an action client that uses the [nav2_msgs/action/FollowPath](https://github.com/ros-planning/navigation2/blob/foxy-devel/nav2_msgs/action/FollowPath.action) action type.

-You will want to create a using definition at the top of your class as a shorthand.
+For convenience, (and shorter code later on), let's create a type alias for our action type.
+This will let us use the short name, `FollowPath`, instead of the fully namespace-qualified name.

 ```c++
 using FollowPath = nav2_msgs::action::FollowPath;
 ```

-Next create a class member variable to store the client and initialize the client in the constructor.
+Next create a class member variable of type `rclcpp_action::Client<FollowPath>::SharedPtr` to store the client, named `client_`.

-Your client should be a shared pointer of type `rclcpp_action::Client<TYPE>::SharedPtr`. the syntax to create a client is `rclcpp_action::create_client<TYPE>(this, "NAME")` where `TYPE` is the action type.
-Here it should be the `FollowPath` type with the name `"follow_path"`.
+Then, initialize the client in the node's constructor with the `rclcpp_action::create_client` function.

 <details>
-<summary><b>Hint:</b> Written out code</summary>
+<summary><b>Hint:</b> Solution</summary>

 ```c++
 explicit ControllerTestClient(const rclcpp::NodeOptions & options)